jarviswuod/30daysofdjango/README.md

 1. Shifting to VS code
 2. Deployment on Heroku
 3. Breaking down Django introduction part.
-4. Getting the most from Tutorial
+4. Getting the most from Tutorial/ How to learn

 ### 1. Getting Started with Django in VS code
 --------------------------------------------------